Arroz con Leche is the perfect dessert for cooler months; it is also a great treat for breakfast!

-Now that the nights have gotten much cooler here in Mexico, I am craving warm + comforting dishes.
-Arroz con Leche is the perfect dessert for cooler months; it is also a great treat for breakfast.
-Arroz con Leche is a traditional Latin dessert that translates to rice with milk.
+Arroz con Leche is a traditional Latin American dessert that translates to rice with milk.
 It is typically made with rice, milk, sugar and cinnamon.

 Arroz con Leche is a very easy dessert to make.
-The best part of making this recipe is the warm + citrusy aroma that fills your house.
-Pure comfort + deliciousness.
+The best part of making this recipe is the warm and citrusy aroma that fills your house.
+Pure comfort and joy.

 If you find yourself looking for a different dessert during the holidays, I hope that you will try making this Vegan Arroz con Leche.
 It is perfect this time of year.